Ultimate Japan

 Say goodbye to Nikko and set out for a bit of a travel day to Hakone.
 Hop on a local train, followed by two shinkansen bullet trains and finally a bus.
 The journey is certainly worth it, as Hakone is a scenic hot spring resort in the foothills of Mt Fuji.
 You’ll be staying at a family-run ryokan tonight, with tatami-mat rooms, shared bathroom facilities and a lovely outdoor hot-spring onsen.

 This morning, you’ll head to the markets in Gifu prefecture – these markets have been held for over 600 years and are known for their array of high-altitude vegetables.
 Browse the stalls of seasonal produce that’s brought in from the surrounding countryside and set up by local farm women from 6 am every morning.
 Look out for the unique local style of pickles, the bags of miso wrapped in leaves, Genkotsu ame (soy bean candy), preserved fish, spices and the delicious marshmallow treat owara tamaten.
 You leader will advise a series of local's favourite snacks for you to sample as your breakfast today while you stroll through the market.
 The alpine climate and mountain waters are perfect for creating sake, so you'll also visit a local brewery for a taste of the region's prized signature drop.
-Head to Zenkoji temple to learn how to make incense that's believed to have purifying qualities.
-The rest of the day is free for you to explore this lovely town.
+Then, head to Zenkoji Temple to learn how to make incense, which is believed to have purifying qualities.
+The rest of the day is free for you to explore the town at your own pace.

 Today you'll make your way to the nearby island of Miyajima with its famous 'floating' torii gate.
 You might like to further explore the island by climbing to the top of Mt Miyajima (or hopping on the cable car instead) for 360-degree views of the Inland Sea.
 Keep your eyes out for inquisitive and hungry deer that roam the streets.
 You have the rest of the day free to enjoy some of the other sites.
 You could stop by the five-storied Hiroshima Castle, which originally dates to the 1590s.
 It was destroyed by the bomb but reconstructed in all its glory in the 1950s, and now holds an informative museum.
 The wonderful Shukkeien Garden, with teahouses and waterfalls, is also a perfect place to decompress.

 Leave Hiroshima today and take the train to Japan’s most impressive samurai castle at Himeji.
 The building, which has survived earthquakes and war since the mid-16th century, was restored to its full glory in 2015.
 The moats, baileys, towers and walled alleyways were ingeniously designed to trick attackers – perhaps so intimidatingly that they were never in fact tested!
 Explore the castle that was once home to over 10,000 samurai families and look out over the castle grounds and the city below from the seventh floor.
 Hop back on the shinkansen for the trip to Kyoto.
 Originally founded as Heian-kyo (‘tranquillity and peace capital’) by Emperor Kammu in 794, Kyoto was the capital of Japan for over 1000 years, but the emperor and government are now in Tokyo.
-With its many cultural landmarks and historical sites, and the abundance of traditional arts and literature, Kyoto is regarded as the cultural heart of Japan.
-In the evening, your leader will take you on a stroll through Gion, Kyoto's famous Geisha district.
-Even today you can observe the age-old tradition of geisha as they head out to perform dances and song for members of the wealthy elite in small teahouses tucked away in tiny back streets.
+With over 2000 temples, shrines and gardens, there’s plenty to explore.
+Your leader will take you on an orientation walk to get your bearings, then you might like to wander through the historical streets at your own pace.

-Start your day with a visit to the iconic Kinkakuji Temple, with its impressive Golden Pavilion, immortalized by Yukio Mishima's novel.
-Then join a session of making a traditional Japanese sweat yatsuhashi and learn how mocha tea is made, before making a visit the 'Kitchen of Kyoto ' - Nishiki Market.
-Every visit to this market is almost a festive fare as there are so many local food and snacks on displace from fresh seafood to sweats.
-Sample a few different popular local snacks here like strawberry dumplings, chicken skewers or soy milk sweats etc, at the advice of your leader.
-Head to the layered red tori gates in Fushimi Inari for a visit.
-For the more active, hiking up the mountain following the red torii gates is a great way to enjoy the forest and the views over the city.
-Enjoy the rest of the afternoon and evening as your free time.
+Start your day with a visit to the iconic Kinkakuji Temple, with its impressive Golden Pavilion, immortalised by Yukio Mishima's novel.
+Then, join a sweet-making demonstration to learn how yatsuhashi (a traditional Japanese snack of flour, sugar and cinnamon) and mocha tea is made.
+After, visit the 'Kitchen of Kyoto,' Nishiki Market.
+Sample a few different popular local snacks here like strawberry dumplings, chicken skewers or soy milk sweets.
+Finish the afternoon at the red tori gates in Fushimi Inari.
+For the more active, hiking up the mountain following the red torii gates is a great way to enjoy the forest and the views over the city!
+Your afternoon is free to hike, relax or wander at your own pace.

-Enjoy a free day to explore this charming ancient capital.
-Your tour leader will be able to help you with making the most out of your time.
-Maybe head off to Arashiyama to enjoy a wander through the Sagano bamboo forest, or cycle along the Kamo River.
-Another great stop is the architecturally impressive Higashi Honganji Temple and the almost surreal Sanjusangendo, home to 1,001 statues of Kannon.
+Enjoy a free day to explore this charming ancient capital at your own pace.
+Maybe head off to Arashiyama and wander through the Sagano bamboo forest, or cycle along the Kamo River.
+You could see the architecturally impressive Higashi Honganji Temple and the Sanjusangendo – home to 1001 statues of Kannon.
 A gentle stroll through Kyoto's eastern hills along the ‘Path of Philosophy’ that links Ginkaku-ji, the Temple of the Silver Pavilion, with Nanzen-ji Temple is also recommended.
-This walk can be extended south through the well-preserved ‘old town’ areas to Kiyomizu-dera (Temple of Clear Water) with its famous viewing platform.
-Also recommended, for those visiting in spring, is a visit to the theatre for a presentation of Miyako Odori (Cherry Blossom Dance) performed by elaborately dressed maiko (apprentice geisha).
+This walk can be extended south through the well-preserved Old Town areas to Kiyomizu-dera (Temple of Clear Water) with its famous viewing platform.
+For those visiting in spring, you could visit the theatre for a presentation of Miyako Odori (cherry blossom dance) performed by elaborately dressed maiko (apprentice geisha).

 This morning, say goodbye to the members of your group who are leaving and hop on a train to Osaka – the vibrant unofficial culinary capital, whose motto is 'Kuidaore' (eat until you drop).
 When you arrive, you’ll have free time to wander the trendy streets or pick up some lunch, before another welcome meeting at 6 pm tonight.
 After, perhaps join your new travel companions for an optional dinner at a local restaurant.